Price per bag

 In fact, CDS has two locations.
 The first is located in the international terminal before security, and the second is located before the domestic terminal (also before security.)
 Both are on the second level.
 Their rates start at $5 per bag.

 For many U.S. airports, airport storage lockers are a thing of the past.
-However, that’s not as true in Canada, and luckily, the Vancouver airport will keep luggage while you explore!
+However, that’s not as true in Canada, and luckily, the Vancouver airport will keep luggage while you go out and explore!

 We’ve already recommended CDS Ltd. baggage services at the Vancouver airport, and stand by that recommendation.
 CDS baggage rates are calculated based on the size of the bag, and start at $5 per 24 hours.
 (Note: CDS was once called Priority Baggage Service Vancouver.
 If you hear both names, know that they are the same company.)